 - provide alternate views of the product.

 These are the main things to take into account when optimizing your shop’s images.
-I trust this article will make you rethink your own product images, or make you realize you are actually doing a pretty nice job!
+We trust this article will make you rethink your own product images, or make you realize you are actually doing a pretty nice job!
+If you’re pretty happy with your product images, make sure to check out your product descriptions next.
+And if this is not the case, you can read more about images and how to optimize them for SEO.

 Read more: Optimizing images for SEO »